moqimoqidea/tabby/website/docs/quick-start/installation/modal/index.md

 - `T4`: Low-cost GPU option, providing 16GiB of GPU memory.
 - `L4`: Mid-tier GPU option, providing 24GiB of GPU memory.
 - `A100`: The most powerful GPU available in the cloud.
 Available in 40GiB and 80GiB GPU memory configurations.
+- `H100`: The flagship data center GPU of the Hopper architecture.
+Enhanced support for FP8 precision and a Transformer Engine that provides up to 4X faster training over the prior generation for GPT-3 (175B) models.
 - `A10G`: A10G GPUs deliver up to 3.3x better ML training performance, 3x better ML inference performance, and 3x better graphics performance, in comparison to NVIDIA T4 GPUs.
 - `Any`: Selects any one of the GPU classes available within Modal, according to availability.